akashkumar992/GQR-Report-Embed-Webapp/README.md

 * To Share & collaborate & simultaneously interaction & sharing reports, dashboards, files like pbix files, schemas, visuals etc for PowerBI platform.
 * Plan is to embed GQR Report/Dashboard within AlpineUI with help of API to show Part_Number historical selected filtered related results data

+* PowerBI ."pbix" file is in folder above
+* PowerBI sourcecode for running dashboard on localhost:5306 using nodejs server is also available above folder.

 * Link -> https://alpine-ui-web-stg.azurewebsites.us/quotes/169

 * Below is PowerBI GQR Report/Dashboard output